 My wife Crystal put me on to the book The Code of the Extraordinary Mind 10 unconventional laws to redefine your life and succeed on your own terms by Vishen Lakhiani.
 I was not aware of Lakhiani’s work, but he is one of the most influential personalities in personal growth today.
-A computer engineer and entrepreneur, he is the founder and CEO of Mindvalley, a 200-person-strong company that specializes in learning experience design and creating digital platforms and apps that power the education revolution.
+A computer engineer and entrepreneur.
+He is the founder and CEO of Mindvalley, a 200-person-strong company specializing in learning experience design and creating digital platforms and apps that power the education revolution.

 Just as Gary Chapman in The Five Love Languages used the analogy of how we give and receive love to actual languages, Lakhiani, coming from his engineering and computer background, uses the analogy of codes and hacking to explain how everything we know about the world today follows an invisible set of rules.
 His gift is being able to discern the invisible order (code) by which the world operates: “how human beings interact with each other, how we worship, relate with our parents, perform at work, fall in love, make money and stay healthy and happy.”
 P.xvii

 Hacking the relationship code then allows us to understand that we have in fact married our healer.
-If my partner, for example, didn’t get certain needs met growing up and then is attracted to me, who also can’t meet those needs, it seems like a bit of a stalemate.
+For example, if my partner didn’t get certain needs met growing up and is attracted to me, who also can’t meet those needs, it seems like a bit of a stalemate.
 But by understanding the code, by being more conscious, and by stretching to meet my partner’s needs, I am not only meeting her needs but also becoming more whole myself as that was a part of me that was stunted as I was growing up.
 It is a win-win.

 The book is divided into 4 parts.
-Part I Living in the Culturescape: How you were shaped by the world around you and Part II The Awakening: The power to choose your version of the world.
-That is as far as I have read, so I will stop there and hopefully, next month continue with Part III and IV.
+Part I Living in the Culturescape: How you were shaped by the world around you.
+The second part entitled The Awakening is about The power to choose your version of the world.
+My next blog continues with Part III and IV.
 Lakhiani states: “Just as a programmer can program a computer to do specific tasks by understanding its code, you can program your life and the world around you to improve, enhance the way you live and the experiences you have in this lifetime.
 BUT first, you have to see the code.
 And that’s where this book comes in.”

 It has certainly been an interesting read to this point.
-Stay tuned!
+Continued here!